• Skip to primary navigation

 pouring salsa in a jar with a ladle

-How to Make Chipotle Tomato Salsa
+How to Make Smokey Salsa

 Canning is the best way to preserve your salsa, but it can be tricky.
 Even the most seasoned cook can have canning fails.
 Here are some recommendations.